JackAnati/Data-Governance/README.md

 References by internal systems
 References by external systems
 Maintaining a data dictionary takes a significant effort.
 Fortunately, tools exist that can extract most of the metadata about tables from a database.
 It is crucial to instill procedural discipline for maintaining column-level comments since they help orient new analysts to your systems.

+# Circumstances

+Many circumstances lead an organization to pursue MDM.
+Typically, leadership identifies a difficulty that relates to having consistent information.
+To improve internal efficiency and reduce data quality issues, leadership recognizes the benefits of enhancing consistency across systems.

+Another reason for adopting MDM is compliance with policies and regulations that require consistent handling of data.
+When the same data has different definitions in different systems, the cost of compliance increases.
+Using MDM to drive accurate and consistent data definitions leads to better data stewardship, which drives down the cost of compliance.